rails/rails/guides/source/active_job_basics.md

 ### Backends

-Active Job has built-in adapters for multiple queuing backends (Sidekiq, Resque, Delayed Job and others).
+Active Job has built-in adapters that are meant to be used in development and testing only.
 To get an up-to-date list of the adapters see the API Documentation for [ActiveJob::QueueAdapters](http://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).
+To use queuing backends such as Sidekiq, Resque, Delayed Job, etc. make sure your queuing library contains an `ActiveJob::QueueAdapters` class.
+See below if you want to build your own!

 ### Setting the Backend